 In today's episode, we're going to take a look at some research related to each of the Big Five, and then give some specifics as to how this would impact your teaching.
 Let's start with phonological and phonemic awareness.
 As always, I like to give definitions because these terms are easily confused.

 Phonological awareness involves identifying and manipulating units of oral language.
 It's an umbrella term.
-It includes word awareness, rhyming ability, syllable awareness, understanding of onsets and rhymes, alliteration, and phonemic awareness.
+It includes word awareness, rhyming ability, syllable awareness, understanding of onsets and rimes, alliteration, and phonemic awareness.
 Phonemic awareness has to do with the smallest part of a word, the phoneme, the individual sounds.

 Phonemic awareness has to do with the ability to isolate, blend, segment, and manipulate individual sounds in words.
 The key thing that research tells us about phonemic awareness is that phonemic awareness is central to developing a large sight word vocabulary.

 Really quickly, let's review.
 How do words become part of our permanent sight vocabulary?
 How do we recognize them instantly without needing to sound out or guess?
 It's not that we store individual pictures of each word in our brains.
 We recognize words instantly because we're good at two things, phonetic decoding and orthographic mapping.
 Phonetic decoding is sounding out words and orthographic mapping is remembering words for the future for instant retrieval so you don't need to sound them out.
 Otherwise reading would be extremely tedious if we had to do that every time we were reading, if we had to sound out every word letter by letter!
 You don't need to do that anymore!
 Unless perhaps you come to a surprise word, perhaps a long scientific word that you've never read before.